dwainscheeren/dwains-lovelace-dashboard/docs/installation.md

 That's it!
 Dwains Theme should now be installed.
 To start using it continue reading.

 ## What's next?
-Now that you have installed all the required plugins and the Dwains Theme core files we need to edit the Dwains Theme configuration to start using it.
+Now that you have installed all the required plugins and the Dwains Theme core files you can edit the Dwains theme configuration file.

 [Configure Dwains Theme](configuration.md)